BayraktarLab/cell2location/README.md

 3. Run docker container with GPU support

        docker run -i --rm -p 8848:8888 --gpus all quay.io/vitkl/cell2location:latest

+   Docker is an isolated execution environment, so by default it doesn't have access to your local files.
+You need to mount your local directory to your docker container:

+       docker run -v /host/directory:/container/directory -i --rm -p 8848:8888 --gpus all quay.io/vitkl/cell2location:latest

    1. For running without GPU support use